rapidsai/ucx-py/docs/source/configuration.rst

 UCX can be configured with a wide variety of options and optimizations including: transport, caching, etc.

-For novice user we recommend the following settings:
+For novice users we recommend the following settings:

 ::